VoronDesign/VoronUsers/printer_mods/Ellis/Bed_Fans/README.md

 ### Tips
 - `bedfans-dualcontrol.cfg` optionally allows for setting inner and outer fan speeds separately, for a quad fan configuration.
 - If you get *"Heater heater_bed not heating at expected rate"* errors, then you have one or both of your fan speeds set too high.
-- `variable_slow` can be set to 0 if you prefer the fans to not run during heatup.
+- `variable_slow` can be set to 0 if you prefer the fans to remain off during heatup.
 ## **5015 Fan Mount**

 Bill of materials (per fan):